tom2tomtomtom/bread/DEPLOYMENT_GUIDE.md

-# 🚀 BREAD Platform - Production Deployment Guide
+# 🚀 AIDEAS Platform - Production Deployment Guide

 ## 📋 Overview

-This guide provides step-by-step instructions for deploying the BREAD platform to production with enterprise-grade security, monitoring, and performance optimization.
+This guide provides step-by-step instructions for deploying the AIDEAS platform to production with enterprise-grade security, monitoring, and performance optimization.

 ## 🔧 Prerequisites